mintforpeople/robobo-gazebo-simulator/README.md

 At this moment, the following worlds are available:

 * Table: it contains a white table with cardboard boxes, cylinders, balls and signs with aruco markers.
-- Warehouse: it contains areas of different colors and aruco markers, in which to store the cylinders of that color.
+* Warehouse: it contains areas of different colors and aruco markers, in which to store the cylinders of that color.
+*  City_qr: A city with a traffic circle and several exits.
+The traffic signals have QR markers.
+*  City_arucos: A city with a traffic circle and several exits.
+The traffic signals have aruco markers.
-- City1: a small city with a straight lane and a traffic circle that lead to the same road.
-It has a pedestrian crossing and signs with arucos or qr markers (to choose).
+* Small_city_qr: a small city with a straight lane and a traffic circle that lead to the same road.
+It has a pedestrian crossing and signs with qr markers.
+* Small_city_arucos: a small city with a straight lane and a traffic circle that lead to the same road.
+It has a pedestrian crossing and signs with aruco markers.
-- Maze1: a maze with natural lighting and a hidden green cylinder.
+* Maze01: a maze with natural lighting and a hidden green cylinder.
+* Maze02: a maze with natural lighting and a hidden yellow cylinder.
+* Maze03: a maze with natural lighting and a hidden blue cylinder.
-- Maze2: the same maze as the previous world, but the ambient light is off, and instead of a green cylinder, we have a light bulb emitting light.
+* Dark_maze: the same maze as the previous world, but the ambient light is off, and instead of a green cylinder, we have a light bulb emitting light.
-- City2: A city with a traffic circle and several exits.
-In this case the signals have QR markers.
-- City3: The same city as in "City2" but the signs have aruco markers.

 In addition, different objects that can be included in these worlds have been modeled, so the robot can interact with them.
 They can be downloaded from: